Citroen Berlingo review - Interior, design and technology

 Sat-nav, stereo and infotainment

-Both Feel and Flair trims are equipped with an eight-inch touchscreen infotainment system.
+All models are equipped with an eight-inch touchscreen infotainment system.
 The system itself looks smart enough, but some on-screen buttons are quite small and fiddly.
-Built-in navigation is only available with Flair, but Apple CarPlay and Android Auto are standard throughout the range.
+Built-in navigation only comes as standard on Flair XTR models, though it is optional on Feel and Flair, and Apple CarPlay and Android Auto are standard throughout the range.
 Smartphone functionality is improved further with an optional wireless charging plate.
 Sound quality from the six-speaker hi-fi is reasonable, but music-mad MPV/SUV buyers would be better served by the likes of the optional Canton system available in the Skoda Karoq.

 Many other Citroen models integrate heating and climate controls into a touchscreen, but the Berlingo keeps physical buttons and switches which, in our opinion, are much easier and less distracting to use on the move.